bhardwajRahul/USB-WiFi/home/USB_Ports.md

 -----

-- PCIe 4.0

-Recommended setting: disabled

-I am still researching this BIOS setting but it seems to help some users.
+-  PCI Express Configuration

+Recommended setting: This can depend on your hardware and BIOS.
+The setting to try is to lower the PCIe version.
+For exaple: If your system is set to PCIe 4.0, try PCIe 3.0

 -----

-- USB Gen 3.2
+- USB Configuration

-Recommended setting: Gen 3 or Gen 3.1
+Recommended setting: If you are having problems and your USB ports are set to USB Gen 3.2, you might want to try a setting of USB 3 or USB 3.1

-This recommendation is solid if the setting is available.

 -----